 There are many colour blind players across sport who have had, or continue to have, extremely successful careers despite their colour vision challenges.
 You can make it to the very top in sport, despite being colour blind!

 Top sportsmen and women who are colour blind

-Here’s a short list of some well-known elite sports people who are colour blind
+Here’s a short list of some well-known elite sports people who are open about their colour blindness

 - Sir Bill Beaumont – rugby union, Chair of World Rugby

 - Sir Ian Botham – former Test cricketer

 - Jurgen Klopp – Manager of Liverpool FC, former elite footballer